 They are going to do stupid things.
 They are going to yell when it’s a really good time to be quiet.
 They are going to spill something that I told them not to touch.
-They are going to hit each other RIGHT after a long talk about loving your siblings.
+They are going to hit each other RIGHT after a long talk about loving their siblings.
 It’s going to happen.

 I can’t force my kids to act a certain way in any situation, EVER.
-I can try to coax them with limited success and sometimes ridiculous bribes, but that’s not what I’m really after and I know that.
+I can try to coax them with limited success and sometimes ridiculous bribes, but that’s not what I’m really after, and I know that.

-So what am I after?
+So, what am I after?
 That is the question of the hour.
 My ultimate goal isn’t to raise children who make me look good.
-Which is a good thing, because I’d be in for a huge disappointment (just like every other parent).
+Which is a good thing because I’d be in for a huge disappointment (just like every other parent).

-That’s not my goal in parenting and I am guessing it’s not yours either.
+That’s not my goal in parenting, and I am guessing it’s not yours either.
 My heart’s desire is to raise godly children who love and serve those around them.
 I want to raise children who live their lives as an act of worship to the Savior and Creator of the universe.
-I’ll be honest, sometimes that seems a little far-fetched when you’ve got a toddler who just remodeled the house with a sharpie marker.
+I’ll be honest, sometimes that seems a little far-fetched when you’ve got a toddler who just remodeled the house with a Sharpie marker.

-I promise, it’s not far-fetched.
+I promise it’s not far-fetched.
 I know this because I know that God can be trusted.
 He has given us a high calling as parents, knowing that we are going to mess up and knowing that our children will too.
-He still gave that calling and we can rest assured that He will equip us for this job!
-(Hebrews 13:21)
+He still gave that calling, and we can rest assured that He will equip us for this job (Hebrews 13:21)!

-So the next time we are faced with an embarrassing child situation, let’s remember these truths!
+The next time we are faced with an embarrassing child situation, let’s remember these truths!